 Projects funded by ACAP funds in which the estimated cost of the total project (materials, equipment, and labor), exceeds prevailing wage limits (currently $25,000) are subject to provisions of Pennsylvania’s Prevailing Wage Act.

-Applications deemed complete and potentially acceptable will beed to the program should be forwarded to the AAC for review and prioritization.
+Applications deemed complete and potentially acceptable will be forwarded to the AAC for review and prioritization, then presented to the District Board for final approval.
 The AAC will review and prioritize applications based on established written criteria and make funding recommendations to the conservation district board.

 All applications for funding must be acted on by the conservation district board at a sunshined meeting.
 All Program participants should be notified in writing of the funding decisions of the conservation district board.